Nintsu87/TAMK-linux/README.md

 Practice10:
 -----------
+- Task1: Find out how to see how much memory usage is with pip.
+Written in Word.
 - Task2: Explain memory segments.
 Written in Word.
 - Task3: create and use static and dynamic library c++.
 Raport written with Word.
 - Task4: File system block size.
 Used Word.